kwinter745321/STM32F411BaseBoard/Video/video15-Serialization/README.md

 There are four sets of files.
 Each file can be run in loopback.
 Each file can send the message via a "button" and receive a message.
 Otherwise, the programs are concise to highlight the serialization.
-The video demostrates them connected via a Bluetooth module on the STM32.
+The video demonstrates them connected via a Bluetooth module on the STM32.

 Serialization Technique |      STM32           |     Desktop              |
 |-----------------------|----------------------|--------------------------|